 Ruling by Ms Jacqueline Bracha Concerning Cancellation of IL 155671 to Barkan et al., 23 August 2017

 To my mind, despite the Applicant for Cancellation bringing up the secondary tests indicative of inventive step, it was totally unnecessary of the Deputy Commissioner to relate to these.
-They can be used to support an argument that something borderline is inventive, but the lack of one or all of them cannot be used to argue that a patented invention is not inventive.
+They can be used to support an argument that something borderline is inventive, but the converse is not true.
+The lack of one or all of them cannot be used to argue that a patented invention is not inventive.
 Similarly , having established that the independent claims are novel and inventive, there was no need to relate to the dependent claims.
 In the past, I’ve criticized decisions which knock out the independent claims and assume that the dependent claims fall with them.
 That is not the case.
 The dependent claims may be used to establish a narrower patent.
 However, where the independent claims survive attack, there is no need to consider the dependent claims.

 Reading between the lines, it seems to me that the Applicant for Cancellation never had a problem with the patentability of the disclosed method, but considered that the claims were too broad and included other known techniques such as Brute Force.
 It might have been cheaper and more convenient for all concerned, for the parties to have negotiated a narrowing of the claims to specifically refer to using the Error Detection Code ERR instead of a long, protracted and expensive cancellation proceeding.